0xETX/CTF-Writeups/Magpie CTF 2022/Tracking a CEO (Complete)/TrackingACEO_Complete.md

 As mentioned earlier, PGP is a hint to discovering more information and we see that especially true with a tweet with an 8-character hex.

-For PGP, 8-character hexes are actually used as key signatures.
-They are kept short to make it more readable for other people in casual settings.
-Knowing this, we can begin the next steps.
+With the PGP theory, 8-character hexes would be consistent with that as they are actually used as unique identifier.
+Using the last 8 characters of a PGP key ID, they are kept short to make it more readable for other people in many settings.
+Knowing this, we have a new route for investigation.

 ![alt-text](https://github.com/0xETX/CTF-Writeups/blob/main/Magpie%20CTF%202022/Tracking%20a%20CEO%20(Complete)/Images/25.png "Fla6's hint.")